nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* The `sc/TAG SCORE` field is only applicable for the `edit` command, and not for the `add` command.
+* The `sc/TAG SCORE` field can only be used if the `t/TAG` field is used before it or the `TAG` already exist
+* The `SCORE` in `sc/TAG SCORE` is non-negative, that is `SCORE` must be more than or equal to 0
+* To clear a tag's score, just re-tag it with the same tag name, but without using the `sc/TAG SCORE` field

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 t/Interview sc/Interview 80` Edits the tag of the 2nd person to have a tag `Interview` with a score of 80.

 ### Search job applicants by category: `search`